whiteside-daniel/zohocrm-mcpserver/README.md

 An integration that connects Claude.ai to Zoho CRM, enabling seamless interaction with your CRM data through natural language queries.
 Uses the Model Context Protocol (MCP).
 Uses Zoho Oauth for a secure connection.

+This package is meant to be simple and easy to install.
+I chose to reduce the amount of installations and packages reuquired to the extent possible by utilizing Docker.
+If you can install Docker Desktop this is a very simple integration to use.

 ## Features
 - **Ready-Only**: To keep your data clean, Claude will be Read-Only with respect to Zoho and cannot modify CRM records
 - **List Modules**: Get all available CRM modules and their API names